 Creating a wholesale WooCommerce store requires a different setup from a business that sells to individual consumers.
 You’ll need to consider factors such as inventory, pricing, and how your customers will make purchases.
 With so much to account for, the thought of starting out can be overwhelming.

 However, there are many ways to make creating a wholesale WooCommerce store much more straightforward.
-For example, you can build your store with minimum knowledge or hassle by combing tools such as WooCommerce and our own Wholesale Suite plugin.
+For example, you can build your store with minimum knowledge or hassle by combining tools such as WooCommerce and our own Wholesale Suite plugin.

 In this article, we’ll discuss what to consider when creating a wholesale-only online store.
 Then we’ll walk you through five steps to get started.
 Let’s get to work!